 - After 30-45 days, your tomato seedlings will be ready to transplant.

 - You can also transplant them once they become 8-10 inches tall.

 Start growing your seedlings indoor seedbed about 4 to 6 weeks before the expected last frost.

-Once your seedling is ready to prepare a 5-gallon container to transplant them.
+Once your seedling is ready, prepare a 5-gallon container to transplant them.
 Larger pots are better.
 However, tomato varieties determine the pot size.

-Fill up the container with potting mix and moist them well before transplanting tomatoes.
+Fill up the container with potting mix and moisten them well before transplanting tomatoes.

-On the other side, if you want to transplant your seedling in your garden then dig a deep hole and bury two-third of the plants into the ground.
-This helps the plants developing a strong root system.
+On the other side, if you want to transplant your seedling in your garden, then dig a deep hole and bury two-thirds of the plants into the ground.
+This helps the plants develop a strong root system.